 Framework for asynchronous email notifications from Django

 django-tidings is a framework for sending email notifications to users who have registered interest in certain events, such as the modification of some model object.
-Used by support.mozilla.com, it is optimized for large-scale installations.
+Used by support.mozilla.org and developer.mozilla.org, it is optimized for large-scale installations.
 Its features include…

 - Asynchronous operation using the celery task queue